5chdn/link-blockchain/README.md

 The purpose of the Link blockchain is to permanently store semantic linked data.

-Funding preallocation: 56,000,000 Link (equivalent to approximately 5 years worth of mining)
+## Cryptofuel

+Name: Link

-Currency code: LINK
+Code: LINK

-Currency symbol: `🔗`
+Symbol: `🔗`

 BIP44 coin type: 76 / 0x8000004c

+Funding preallocation: `🔗`56,000,000 (equivalent to approximately 5 years worth of mining)

 ## Ethereum configuration